TKoscik/neuroimage_code/prep_for_v0.0.0.0.md

 - remove all group, dir-code, dir-pincsource, dir-template inputs and references in help
     - replace with read from init file.
 - remove deprecated functions entirely
-- add model folder, for stistical modelling workflows
+- add model folder, for statistical modelling workflows
 - probably should remove backticks and use $() instead... \`\` are deprecated
 - naming convention for functions, lowercase and underscores
-- Update to file paths, imporant for default paths, should have one more layer to derivatives structure, to specify the pipeline:
+- Update to file paths, important for default paths, should have one more layer to derivatives structure, to specify the pipeline:
 - *** no IS_SES as an input variable into functions
 ```
 dir_project/